-Reclaimed Water and Legionella: Do water reuse and water recycling create a risk for Legionnaire’s Disease
+Reclaimed Water and Legionella: Do water reuse and water recycling create a risk for Legionnaire’s Disease?

 Reclaimed water, sometimes referred to as water reuse, water recycling, or water reclamation, is water that has been treated and reused for purposes such as irrigation, industrial processes, and environmental restoration.
 Water reuse can provide alternatives to existing water supplies and is growing in importance in the U.S. because it can improve water security and sustainability.
 If you utilize reclaimed water, it should be part of your water management program.